lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 The '✂️ Inpaint Crop' and '✂️ Inpaint Stitch' nodes enable inpainting only on masked area very easily

-"✂️  Inpaint Crop" crops the image around the masked area, taking care of pre-resizing the image if desired, extending it for outpainting, filling mask holes, growing or blurring the mask, cutting around a larger context area, and resizing the cropped area to a target resolution.
+"✂️  Inpaint Crop" crops the image around the masked area (optionally with a context area that marks all parts relevant to the context), taking care of pre-resizing the image if desired, extending it for outpainting, filling mask holes, growing or blurring the mask, cutting around a larger context area, and resizing the cropped area to a target resolution.

 The cropped image can be used in any standard workflow for sampling.